An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Snap-On Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SNA stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Tools & Hardware industry.
+We show how SNA stock compares to 2,000+ US-based stocks, and to peers in the Other Services (except Public Administration) sector and Other Automotive Mechanical and Electrical Repair and Maintenance industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Snap-on Incorporated is a leading global innovator, manufacturer and marketer of tools, equipment, diagnostics, repair information and systems solutions for professional users performing critical tasks.
 Products and services include hand and power tools, tool storage, diagnostics software, information and management systems, shop equipment and other solutions for vehicle dealerships and repair centers, as well as for customers in industries, including aviation and aerospace, agriculture, construction, government and military, mining, natural resources, power generation and technical education.
 Snap-on also derives income from various financing programs to facilitate the sales of its products and support its franchise business.
 Products and services are sold through the company's franchisee, company-direct, distributor and internet channels.
 Founded in 1920, Snap-on is a $3.6 billion, S&P 500 company headquartered in Kenosha, Wisconsin.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.